 - IDI policies provide “own occupation” coverage throughout the entire benefit period, whereas most group policies only provide “own occupation” coverage for the first two years of the benefit period;

-- Most IDI policies do not distinguish between physical disabilities and mental disabilities, whereas most group plans only provide two years of LTD coverage for most mental health claims; and
+- Most IDI policies do not distinguish between physical disabilities and mental disabilities, whereas most group plans only provide two years of LTD coverage for most mental health claims;

-- in general, IDI policies tend to have far fewer limitations on benefits than Group LTD policies.
+- In general, IDI policies tend to have far fewer limitations on benefits than Group LTD policies.

 Most Important Difference from Group Plans: State v Federal Law